gm-m/chess-lib/README.md

 ### .undoMove(quantity?: number)

 Undo the number of half-moves given in input.
+Defaults to 1.

 ### .redoMove(quantity?: number)

 Redo the number of half-moves given in input.
+Defaults to 1.

 ### .clear()